dollars0427/spreadsheet-downloader/README.md

 2.Run downloader.js to download the spreadsheet with csv format from google drive:

 ```
-$node downloader.js [target file id] [worksheet gid]
+$node downloader.js [path of spreadsheet config file] [path of output file]
 ```

-3.After that, you can get the file in spreadsheet-downloader/downloaded folder.
+3.After that, you can get the file at your assigned path.

 BUG
 --------